Seb Hines: Orlando City

 Hines was loaned to MLS club Orlando City on 24 February 2015.
 Because he has an American father, Hines would not occupy one of Orlando's foreign player slots.

 Hines made his Orlando City debut, where he made his first start and played the whole game, in a 1–1 draw against New York City FC at the Citrus Bowl, the first in Orlando City's competitive history.
 Since making his Orlando City debut, Hines began to make an impact for the club and his impressive form led Hines to hint he's keen to join the club permanently when his contract expired in the summer.
 When his contract at Middlesbrough, Hines' extension with the club was extended for the rest of the season.
 Hines continued to be in the first team until he suffered a knee injury that kept him out throughout August.
-It wasn't until on 25 September 2015 when he made his first start before coming off in the 34th minute after suffering an injury, in a 5–2 win over New York Red Bulls.
+On 25 September 2015, he made his first start before coming off in the 34th minute after suffering an injury, in a 5–2 win over New York Red Bulls.
 After being given all clear, Hines scored his first Orlando City goal on 3 October 2015, in a 2–1 win over Montreal Impact.
 Hines finished his first season at Orlando City, making twenty-three appearances and scoring once.

 Ahead of the 2016 season, Hines scored four goals in a friendly match, with a win over Bahia on 27 February 2016.
 Hines then started well when he scored his first goal of the season on 3 April 2016, in a 4–1 win over Portland Timbers.
 After appearing absence on two occasions in two weeks between 15 May 2016 and 26 May 2016, Hines scored his second goal of the season, in a 2–2 draw against San Jose Earthquakes on 18 June 2016.
 Hines then captained his first Orlando City match on 9 July 2016, in a 0–0 draw against Houston Dynamo and went on to captained for the side on two occasions.
 Despite being once again sidelined twice, Hines finished his second season at the club, making twenty-six appearances and scoring three times.

 However, at the end of the 2016 season, Orlando City declined Hines' contract option for 2017.